thinkpad616/learnjava/README.md

 what are components of jvm and explain? jvm consists of five main components
 1. class loader sub system.
-a.
-There are three types.
-1. Loading.
-Classloader is classified into three types
+1. Loading: Classloader is classified into three types
 1. Bootstrap classloader.
 2. Extension classloader.
 3. Application classloader.